HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Related Work

 \section{Related Work}

 Recently, there has been rapid research progress in digital human modeling and text-to-3D content generation.
-Our work focuses on text-guided synthesis of head avatars using an explicit mesh representation, which is designed to meet three criteria as shown in Table~\ref{tab: features}: 1) predefined facial attributes are well preserved, 2) the mesh input is generalized to arbitrary triangulation, and 3) created results are smoothly compatible with current workflows by artists in 3D software.
-This section provides an in-depth review of pertinent literature about text-to-3D avatar generation and learning-based mesh optimization.
+Our work centers on text-guided synthesis of head avatars employing an explicit mesh representation, aiming to fulfill three criteria outlined in Table~\ref{tab: features}.
+In addition, our framework generates mesh models that are compatible with graphic pipelines for direct manipulation in 3D software.